Get ready for Easter and Christmas with this Honey Glazed Ham Steak dinner with pineapple. Fry it on the stovetop or bake it in the oven.

 A ham steak is a slice of ham from a ham roast, either with or without a bone.

-Most ham steaks are fully cooked, which will be labeled on the packaging.
+Most ham steaks are already cooked, which will be labeled as “fully cooked” on the packaging.
 That means it won’t take long to prepare because all you have to do is warm it up.

-Of course you add more flavor by browning and glazing it, but you certainly don’t want to overcook it.
+Of course you add more flavor by making a ham steak glaze, but you certainly don’t want to overcook it.